Mshivam2409/rustduino/docs/docs/embedded/memory-mapped-io.md

    lines.
 3. Have a common bus (data, address, and control) for I/O and memory.

+In first case it is simple because both have different set of address space and instruction but require more buses.

+### Isolated I/O –

-**The first case is simply because both have a different set of address space and instruction but require more buses.** **Isolated I/O –** Then we have Isolated I/O in which we have a common bus(data and address) for I/O and memory but separate read and write control lines for I/O. So when CPU decodes the instruction, then if data is for I/O, it places the address on the address line and sets I/O to read or write control line on due to which data transfer occurs between CPU and I/O. As the address space of memory and I/O is isolated, and the name is so.
+Then we have Isolated I/O in which we have a common bus(data and address) for I/O and memory but separate read and write control lines for I/O. So when CPU decodes the instruction, then if data is for I/O, it places the address on the address line and sets I/O to read or write control line on due to which data transfer occurs between CPU and I/O. As the address space of memory and I/O is isolated, and the name is so.
 The address for I/O here is called ports.
 Here we have different read-write instructions for both I/O and memory.

- **Memory Mapped I/O –**
+## Memory Mapped I/O –

 Memory-mapped I/O uses the same address space to address both memory and I/O devices.
 The memory and registers of the I/O devices are mapped to (associated with) address values.
 So when the CPU accesses an address, it may refer to a portion of physical RAM, or it can instead refer to memory of the I/O device.
 Memory-mapped I/O gives us a unified address space for both, memory and I/O

-##### Advantages of memory-mapped I/O
+### Advantages of memory-mapped I/O

 Merits of memory-mapped I/O is that, by discarding the extra complexity that port I/O brings, a CPU requires less internal logic and is thus cheaper, faster,